sabneet-bains/Texte-Messenger/README.md

     Run_Server()
 ```

-2)	Using an additional terminal tab, run the client.py
+2)	Using an additional terminal tab, _run_ the client.py

 ```
     >>  client.py █
 ```

-3)	Make sure the client hostname and port match with the server specifications
+3)	Make sure the client hostname and port match with the server specifications:

 ```python
     HOST = "127.0.0.1", PORT = 33002